 Instructions

-- Heat a heavy bottom pan on low heat.
+- Heat a heavy-bottomed pan on low heat.
 Add ghee and let it melt.

-- After about 10 minutes of continuous stirring, the mixture will start to loosen up.
+- After about 10 minutes of continuous stirring, the mixture will begin to loosen up.

-- Keep stirring, and at around 15 minutes the besan will have a smooth paste like consistency.
-Keep roasting for up to 25-30 minutes when the color will have changed to golden and there will be sweet aroma filled in your house.
+- Keep stirring, and at around 15 minutes, the besan will have a smooth paste-like consistency.
+Keep roasting for up to 25-30 minutes until the color changes to golden and a sweet aroma fills your house.
+If you don't get this paste-like texture, then add a little more ghee.

-- Remove the pan from heat.
-You can transfer the besan to another container to avoid overcooking or you can keep stirring the besan in the pan for 2-3 minutes after taking it off the flame.
+- Once the color of the besan is changed to golden, remove the pan from the heat.
+You can transfer the besan to another container to avoid overcooking, or keep stirring it in the pan for 2-3 minutes after taking it off the flame.
 This will help it cool down.

-- Once the besan mixture has cooled completely in about 15 minutes (touch to make sure), add in the sugar and nuts/raisins (if using).
+- Once the besan mixture has cooled completely in about 15 minutes (touch to make sure), add in the sugar, cardamom powder, and nuts/raisins (if using).

-- Mix together with your hands to make a smooth dough.
+- Mix together with your hands so everything is well combined.

 Notes

-- Roast the besan well on low flame in a heavy bottom pan.
+- Roast the besan well on a low flame in a heavy-bottomed pan.
 This is the most important thing to make good besan ladoo.
-If you don't roast the besan well, the ladoos will have a raw taste.
-See the recipe step by step images when making this so you can see how the texture of the besan changes as it cooks.
+If you don’t roast the besan well, the ladoos will taste raw.
+See step-by-step images of this recipe so you can see how the texture of the besan changes as it cooks.

 Hi Meeta- I have found roasting besan in a microwave provides as good results as on the stove top but is way less laborious.